FAQ On Writing

 How long do you sit in between drafts?

-I don’t know, man.
-Sometimes 10 minutes, sometimes “forever” — like, I might end up trashing a piece and never ship it.
+I don’t know.
+Sometimes 10 minutes, sometimes “forever” —i.e., I might end up trashing a piece and never ship it.

 Do you have an “editorial calendar?”